smaroukis/van-build/_subprojects/Batteries.md

 - BMV: Battery Voltage Monitor - here we are talking about the Victron BMV 712; this provides the *system* level over and under voltage protection

+Full-size PDF CAD diagrams of the system can be found below:
+- [DWG-01-AC-SYSTEM]({{site.url}}/pdf/DWG-01-AC-SYSTEM.pdf)(shows the inverter/charger and the shore power hookup)
+- [DWG-02-BATTERY-COMPARTMENT]({{site.url}}/pdf/DWG-02-BATTERY-COMPARTMENT.pdf) (shows the connections in the main electrical battery compartment and also the solar and alternator charger systems)
+- [DWG-03-12V-SYSTEM]({{site.url}}/pdf/DWG-03-12V-SYSTEM.pdf) (shows the 12V distribution fuse block, branch circuits, and loads)

 ## Aside

 You'll notice the Batteries page featured image is different than some of the others.
 This is because I originally built my own bank out of individual 3.65V cells, and later upgraded to a trusted brand before selling the van (→ [12-Honorable-Mentions](12-Honorable-Mentions)).